fjahr/debugging_bitcoin/README.md

 ##### 1. Compile Bitcoin for debugging

 In case you have not done it yet, compile bitcoin for debugging (change other config flags as you need them).
+I had some issues regar

 ```
 $ cd depends
 $ make HOST=arm-apple-darwin
 ```

 ```